Structured Inverse-Free Natural Gradient: Memory-Efficient & Numerically-Stable KFAC: Introduction

 \section{Introduction}

-The continuing success of deep learning (DL) is---to a large extent---powered by scaling up computational power~\citep{thompson2020computational} to increase the number of neural network (NN) parameters that can be trained.
-Contemporary natural language processing \citep{radford2019gpt2,brown2020gpt3,touvron2023llama} and computer vision \citep{dehghani2023scaling} models often consist of many billions of parameters, and will likely grow further in the future.
-To compensate for increasingly higher computational demands of training more parameters, many training pipelines use lower precision data types~\citep{micikevicius2018mixed} and memory-efficient first-order optimizers like SGD~\citep{robbins1951stochastic} or Adam(W)~\citep{kingma2014adam,loshchilov2019adamw}.
+The continuing success of deep learning (DL) is---to a large extent---powered by scaling up computational power~\citep{thompson2020computational} to increase the number of trainable neural network (NN) parameters.
+Contemporary natural language processing \citep{radford2019gpt2,brown2020gpt3,touvron2023llama} and computer vision \citep{dehghani2023scaling} models often consist of billions of parameters, and will likely grow further in the future.
+To compensate for increasing computational demands, many training pipelines use lower precision data types~\citep{micikevicius2018mixed} and memory-efficient first-order optimizers like SGD~\citep{robbins1951stochastic} or Adam(W)~\citep{kingma2014adam,loshchilov2019adamw}.

-Second-order methods, like natural gradient descent~\citep[NGD,][]{amari1998natural}, leverage curvature information which has many applications in deep learning: It is useful for improving training dynamics~\citep{martens2015optimizing,osawa2023pipefisher}, pruning~\citep{wang2019eigendamage}, understanding the influence of training examples~\citep{bae2022if}, and uncertainty estimation~\citep{zhang2018noisy,immer2021scalable,daxberger2021laplace}.
-One major obstacle why those methods are rarely used in deep learning is their higher memory consumption and iteration cost.
+Second-order methods, like natural gradient descent~\citep[NGD,][]{amari1998natural}, leverage curvature information which has many applications in DL: It is useful for improving training dynamics~\citep{martens2015optimizing,osawa2023pipefisher}, pruning~\citep{wang2019eigendamage}, understanding the influence of training examples~\citep{bae2022if}, and uncertainty estimation~\citep{zhang2018noisy,immer2021scalable,daxberger2021laplace}.
+One major obstacle why those methods are rarely used is their higher memory consumption and iteration cost.

 The perhaps most common concept to scale second-order methods for DL is Kronecker-factored approximate curvature~\citep[KFAC,][]{heskes2000natural,martens2015optimizing} which approximates the Fisher's block diagonals via Kronecker products.
-While the KFAC optimizer, built on top of this curvature approximation, and its variants such as \citet{george2018fast} show promising results for medium-sized NNs~\citep[e.g.][]{osawa2023pipefisher}, their usefulness for large NN training is often limited by (i) memory consumption, and (ii) the use of low-precision floating-point (FP) training that renders matrix decompositions or inversions required to pre-condition the gradient numerically unstable.
+The KFAC optimizer built on top of this curvature approximation, and its variants such as \citet{george2018fast} show promising results for medium-sized NNs~\citep[e.g.][]{osawa2023pipefisher}, its usefulness is often limited by (i) memory consumption, and (ii) the use of low-precision floating-point (FP) training that renders matrix decompositions/inversions required to pre-condition the gradient numerically unstable.